ldeo-glaciology/sglake-detectability/README.md

 Note: this model assumes a constant value for the ice viscosity.
-The default value (10^13 Pa s) produces results that agree quite well with the nonlinear free-surface model.
+The default value (10^13 Pa s) is approximately equal to the maximum default viscosity (viscosity at zero strain rate) in the full nonlinear model.

 # Running the FEniCS code
 To run the FEniCS code: